excellentsport/IsometricAnalyzer/README.md

 The primary parent folder contains the source code for the main Labview Project and Primary VI "Main.vi".
 If you're interested in seeing the source, you can fork/pull/download the entire repository to view/use/edit.
 You will need a full version of Labview 2016 or newer to use.

 **If you don't have Labview 2016 installed:**
 You will need to first download and install Labview Runtime 2016 to be able to run the executable.
-It can be found here: http://www.ni.com/download/labview-run-time-engine-2016/6066/en/ Next, download the Zip file in the latest release that is not entitled "Source Code".
+It can be found here: http://www.ni.com/download/labview-run-time-engine-2016/6066/en/ Next, head to the [Releases Page](https://github.com/excellentsport/IsometricAnalyzer/releases), scroll to whatever the latest release is, click "Assets", then download the Zip file in the latest release that is not entitled "Source Code".
 Extract all files to a folder somewhere, then doubleclick "Isometric Analyzer.exe" to start the program.

 ## How to use